 In the Trustee Letter, the Consumer Claims Trustee identified the Claim and the status of the Claim.
-Specifically, as to the latter, she advised that the Objection to the Claim is pending before the Court, and pursuant to the Motion to Estimate, the Court has estimated the Claim at \$0.00, for the purposes of distribution.
+Specifically, as to the latter, she advised that the Objection to the Claim is pending before the Court, and pursuant to the Claim Motion, the Trustee requested that the Court estimate the Claim at \$2,500.00.
 Trustee Letter at 1.
+The Trustee noted that she received the Informal Response from Claimant's counsel, but Claimant's counsel has since withdrawn.
+Id.